 - Begin researching schools.
-A simple Google search can be surprisingly fruitful; e.g., “private schools near me,” “best STEM high schools in [state],” etc. You might use websites such as Private School Review and Niche as jumping-off points as well.
+A simple Google search can be surprisingly fruitful; e.g., “private schools near me,” “best STEM high schools in [state],” etc. You might use websites such as Niche and Private School Review as jumping-off points as well.

 - If possible, talk to people in your network who have private school experience: alumni/ae, current parents or students, those who work or have worked in a private school, even friends of friends!
 Some helpful questions at this stage might include: